 - The SAS "Statistics and Operations Research" YouTube channel includes over one hundred short videos.

-This is the eighth post in our series about statistics and analytics bringing peace of mind during the pandemic.
+This is the ninth post in our series about statistics and analytics bringing peace of mind during the pandemic.